victronenergy/dbus-acsystem/README.md

 # dbus-acsystem

-This reads data from Multi-RS systems (and potentially also others in future) and combines/summarises data for three-phase (and later parallel) units that are part of the same system.

-Right now it keeps the ESS parameters (minsoc, mode) the same for the whole system.
-It keeps the AC input limit the same.
-It can be configured with a Custom Name.
+This service has a few features:

+1. Aggregrate data from multiple individual inverter/chargers, filtered to be only the Multi RS and the HS19.
+Inverter RS is not included - will be looked at later.
+2. Synchronises certain settings and parameters between the individual devices.

+dbus-acsystem has no state keeping and no settings in local settings, aside from the custom name.
+Everything else is stored on the
+RS units themselves, and also configurable via VictronConnect.

 ## dBus paths
-### Settings
+### Mode & Settings

-This (mostly) mirrors the paths from the Multi-RS service.
-In all cases (except where noted), the setting is simply mirrored to all the units in the system.
+The paths available on the com.victronenergy.multi service are mostly mirrored onto com.victronenergy.acsystem.

+Also, dbus-acsystem synchronises them between the individual devices in the system, except where noted below (/Mode, /Ess/AcPowerSetpoint).

 Notes:
 * In the current version, the AC power setpoint is simply divided by the phase count and distributed to the individual units.
-A better implementation will be added to the Multi-RS firmware in future.
+A better implementation will be added to the Multi-RS firmware in future, which is why this is kept simple.
-* The ESS mode values are:
-  * 0 = Optimised with BatteryLife
-  * 1 = Optimised without BatteryLife
-  * 2 = Keep Batteries Charged
-  * 3 = External Control
-* The MinimumSocLimit is simply copied to all individual units so they all start/stop discharging at the same SOC.

 ```
-/Mode                         <--- Switch position, sent to one RS, RS already syncs this
+/Mode                         <--- Switch position.
+Sent to one RS only, the RSes sync this themselves
 /Ess/AcPowerSetpoint          <--- AC power setpoint
 /Ess/DisableFeedIn            <--- Disable grid feedin (at metering point)
 /Ess/UseInverterPowerSetpoint <--- InverterPowerSetpoint is used instead of